-From theatre venues to thriving neighborhoods, teahouses to safe houses and even courthouses, these historic landmarks are more than just buildings.
+From thriving neighborhoods to teahouses and safe houses, these historic landmarks are more than just buildings.
 They are standing tributes to Miami’s Black community and offer a glimpse into the city’s cultural past.

 Through these historic Miami landmarks, we can explore the city’s Black history and learn about the rich, vibrant culture and significant influence of Miami’s Black community.